Bail26/amxmodx-admin-remove/README.md

 # AMX Mod X — Console `amx_removeadmin` Utility

-This plugin replaces your exisiting admin.amxx and adds a console command to remove an admin entry (by SteamID / IP / name fragment) from the AMX Mod X admins file and requests a reload of the admin list so changes take effect immediately.
+This plugin replaces your exisiting admin.amxx and adds a console command to remove an admin entry (non-immune) (by SteamID / IP / name fragment) from the AMX Mod X admins file and requests a reload of the admin list so changes take effect immediately.

 **Command (console-only):**